-VAWA does not limit the housing authority's or your landlord's duty to honor court orders about access to or control of the property.
+VAWA does not limit the HACB's duty to honor court orders about access to or control of the property.
 This includes orders issued to protect a victim and orders dividing property among household members in cases where a family breaks up.